 INTRODUCTION: Non-small cell lung cancer (NSCLC) patients with Anaplastic Lymphoma Kinase (ALK) gene fusions respond well to ALK inhibitors but commonly develop on-target resistance mutations.
 The objective of this study is to collect clinical evidence for subsequent treatment with ALK inhibitors.

 PATIENTS AND METHODS: Local experience with on-target ALK resistance mutations and review of the literature identified 387 patients with ALK inhibitor resistance mutations.
 Clinical benefit of mutation-inhibitor combinations was assessed based on reported response, progression-free survival and duration of treatment.
 Furthermore, this clinical evidence was compared to previously reported in vitro sensitivity of mutations to the inhibitors.

-Of the pooled population of 387 patients in this analysis, 239 (62%) received at least one additional line of ALK inhibition after developing on-target resistance to ALK inhibitor therapy.
+RESULTS: Of the pooled population of 387 patients in this analysis, 239 (62%) received at least 1 additional line of ALK inhibition after developing on-target resistance to ALK inhibitor therapy.
 Clinical benefit was reported for 177 (68%) patients, but differed for each mutation-inhibitor combination.
-Agreement between in vitro predicted sensitivity of six published models and observed clinical benefit ranged from 64 to 87%.
+Agreement between in vitro predicted sensitivity of 6 published models and observed clinical benefit ranged from 64% to 87%.
 The observed clinical evidence for highest probability of response in the context of specific on-target ALK inhibitor resistance mutations is presented.